Local Projections vs. VARs: Lessons From Thousands of DGPs: Data generating processes

 where $\nu_t$ is an i.i.d. process (independent of all shocks and innovations in the DFM) with $\var(\nu_t) = \sigma_\nu^2$.
 The full vector of observables is thus $w_t = (z_t, \bar{w}_t)'$.
 As is standard in IV applications, we here adopt the ``unit effect'' normalization of \citet{Stock2016}, so the object of interest becomes

-where the index $\iota_i$ corresponds to the location of some normalization variable $i_t$ in the vector $\bar{w}_t$.
-The above unit effect normalization defines the magnitude of the shock $\varepsilon_{1,t}$ such that it raises the normalization variable $i_t$ by one unit on impact.
+where the index $\iota_i$ corresponds to the location of a policy variable $i_t$ in the vector $\bar{w}_t$.
+The above unit effect normalization defines the magnitude of the shock $\varepsilon_{1,t}$ such that it raises the policy variable $i_t$ by one unit on impact.

 One example of an IV $z_t$ is the high-frequency change in futures prices around monetary policy announcements employed by \citet{Gertler2015} to identify the effects of monetary policy shocks.